hospotho/ctf_record/hkcertCTF22/Official/readme.md

 7cc0c07edda85e0daea1f1fc45c37e18bff902957b8e6b2f7dfefe069f5a6e3fe72841ea5068448c8cc8cf922e2370913863a9d906
 ```

-As we have the encryption stream, we can xor c2 and encryption stream to recover the flag.
+Now we have the encryption stream, we can xor c2 and encryption stream to recover the flag.

 ```
 stream[:-8] =